GiorgiBeriashvili/java-group-2/exam/midterm/theoretical-questions.md

 Local primitives are stored on the stack, while objects alongside their own primitives are stored on the heap.

-### **5. Explain why Java is regarded as multiplatform language**
+### **5. Explain why Java is regarded as cross-platform language**

 Java is cross platform in the sense that a compiled Java program runs on all platforms for which there exists a JVM.

-Java compilation can also be done on multiple paltforms, which makes Java inherently multiplatform.
+Java compilation can also be done on multiple platforms, which makes Java inherently cross-platform.

 ### **6. Define thread**